 The next training developed in 1985 was the Certified Volunteer Manager (CVM) program.
 This program teaches managers of volunteer programs how to effectively lead their volunteer staff.
 It was created in partnership with the Arkansas Office of Community Engagement.
 It was the first of its kind in the country and continues to serve as a model.
 In 2006, the program reached a milestone with more than 500 graduates.

 Since 1999, the Arkansas Chapter of the American Planning Association has partnered with APAC to offer Planning Official Trainings.
 These trainings help Planning Commissions serve their communities.
 They focus on knowledgeable planning, ethical leadership, effective relationships with city officials, and skilled meeting management.
 In 2014, these trainings were evaluated against national standards and the Certified Arkansas Planning Official (CARPO) program was added.
 Individuals that successfully complete three Planning Official Trainings (101, 201, and 301) and a Capstone Home Study receive the CARPO designation.

-From 2001 until 2005, APAC worked with the Department of Workforce Services to offer a Certified Employment Manager program.
-The concentration crossed the boundaries of public management and the workforce development management, with extra emphasis on the credentials necessary for the manager to earn NAWDAP certification.
-NAWDAP recognized this program and endorsed APAC’s program until it developed its on training criteria.
+From 2001 until 2005, APAC worked with the Arkansas Department of Workforce Services to offer a Certified Employment Manager program.
+The training emphasized the credentials necessary to earn certification with NAWDAP.
+NAWDAP endorsed APAC’s program until it developed its on training criteria.
 Arkansas was the last state to hold this recognition.